doubletwist13/resolver-formula/README.md

 - For 'common' formulas that get applied everywhere, set the default (defaults.yaml  or parameters ) to 'True' and use 'False' in pillar (or role or minion-specific parameters)
 - For role-specific formulas, set the default to 'False' and use 'True' in pillar (or role or minion-specific parameters)
-### `TEMPLATE.package`
+### `resolver.package`

-This state will install the TEMPLATE package only.
+This state will install the resolver package only.

-### `TEMPLATE.config`
+### `resolver.config`

-This state will configure the TEMPLATE service and has a dependency on `TEMPLATE.install` via include list.
+This state will configure the resolver service and has a dependency on `resolver.install` via include list.

-### `TEMPLATE.service`
+### `resolver.service`

-This state will start the TEMPLATE service and has a dependency on `TEMPLATE.config` via include list.
+This state will start the resolver service and has a dependency on `resolver.config` via include list.

-### `TEMPLATE.clean`
+### `resolver.clean`

 *Meta-state (This is a state that includes other states)*.

-this state will undo everything performed in the `TEMPLATE` meta-state in reverse order, i.e. stops the service, removes the configuration file and then uninstalls the package.
+this state will undo everything performed in the `resolver` meta-state in reverse order, i.e. stops the service, removes the configuration file and then uninstalls the package.

-### `TEMPLATE.service.clean`
+### `resolver.service.clean`

-This state will stop the TEMPLATE service and disable it at boot time.
+This state will stop the resolver service and disable it at boot time.

-### `TEMPLATE.config.clean`
+### `resolver.config.clean`

-This state will remove the configuration of the TEMPLATE service and has a dependency on `TEMPLATE.service.clean` via include list.
+This state will remove the configuration of the resolver service and has a dependency on `resolver.service.clean` via include list.

-### `TEMPLATE.package.clean`
+### `resolver.package.clean`

-This state will remove the TEMPLATE package and has a depency on `TEMPLATE.config.clean` via include list.
+This state will remove the resolver package and has a depency on `resolver.config.clean` via include list.

-### `TEMPLATE.subcomponent`
+### `resolver.subcomponent`

 *Meta-state (This is a state that includes other states)*.

-This state installs a subcomponent configuration file before configuring and starting the TEMPLATE service.
+This state installs a subcomponent configuration file before configuring and starting the resolver service.

-### `TEMPLATE.subcomponent.config`
+### `resolver.subcomponent.config`

-This state will configure the TEMPLATE subcomponent and has a dependency on `TEMPLATE.config` via include list.
+This state will configure the resolver subcomponent and has a dependency on `resolver.config` via include list.

-### `TEMPLATE.subcomponent.config.clean`
+### `resolver.subcomponent.config.clean`

-This state will remove the configuration of the TEMPLATE subcomponent and reload the TEMPLATE service by a dependency on `TEMPLATE.service.running` via include list and `watch_in` requisite.
+This state will remove the configuration of the resolver subcomponent and reload the resolver service by a dependency on `resolver.service.running` via include list and `watch_in` requisite.

 Testing
 -------